Digital Archaeological and Historic Landscapes: Laboratory and Fieldwork (2015-2016)

 2016 Student Data Visualization Contest Winners (Katherine McCusker)

 See related teams, The Digital Landscape: New Technologies to Visualize Ancient Landscapes (2014-2015) and Digital Cities and Polysensing Environments (2016-2017).
 This project was selected by the Franklin Humanities Institute as a humanities-connected project.

-Sonia Silvestri, Nicholas School of the Environment-Earth and Ocean Sciences*
+- Sonia Silvestri, Nicholas School of the Environment-Earth and Climate Sciences

 /graduate Team Members

 Katherine McCusker, Art and Art History-AM, Art and Art History-PHD

 Cheng Ma, Mechanical Engineering (BSE), Computer Science (AB2)

 Emmanuel Shiferaw, Electrical & Computer Egr(BSE)

 Nevio Danelon, Arts & Sciences-Art, Art History, and Visual Studies

 /zcommunity Team Members